Our Ultimate Downtown Durham Date Ideas

 The Classic Dinner and a Show

 The Durham Performing Arts Center is back with a full lineup of Broadway shows and nationally acclaimed musicians and comedians this season.
-(Who else is looking forward to Jason Mraz on Nov.
-28?)
-Make a night of it with before-dinner bubbles at Annexe, and then enjoy a flavorful meal upstairs at its sister bar and restaurant, Bar Virgile, or head over to nearby restaurants like COPA or straight on down to NanaSteak which is attached to the venue.
-After the show, make your way to newly opened Dram & Draught for a cocktail mixed by award-winning head barman Anthony “Yoz” Yoswa and his team.
+(Who else is looking forward to “Les Misérables” April 4-9?)
+Make a night of it with before-dinner bubbles at Annexe, then enjoy a flavorful meal upstairs at its sister bar and restaurant, Bar Virgile, or head to The Waiting Room for cocktails and bites, to nearby restaurants like COPA or straight on over to NanaSteak, which is attached to the venue.
+After the show, make your way to Dram & Draught to discuss your thoughts about the show over an expertly prepared beverage.

 Start the weekend at Durham Food Hall, where coffee from Liturgy Beverage Company and a hearty bagel from Everything Bagels will fuel whatever’s next.
-Knock out your grocery shopping at the Durham Farmers Market at Durham Central Park or Black Farmers Market at Golden Belt Campus – and buy some flowers for your sweetheart – or take a historic walking or biking tour with Preservation Durham.
+Knock out your grocery shopping at the Durham Farmers Market at Durham Central Park or Black Farmers Market at Hillside High School – and buy some flowers for your sweetheart – or take a historic walking or biking tour with Preservation Durham.
 That’ll work up your appetite for brunch – try Press Coffee, Crêpes & Cocktails for sweet and savory crepes and an extra caffeine boost or It’s a Southern Thing for hearty dishes and classic mimosas.
-Walk off the food fatigue by perusing downtown shops like Exotique, Dolly’s Vintage, The Artisan Market at 305, Bull City Olive Oil or The Zen Succulent (after all, holidays are right around the corner, so take advantage of your time together to pick out the perfect gift for your in-laws!).
+Walk off the food fatigue by perusing downtown shops like Exotique, Dolly’s Vintage, The Artisan Market at 305 or The Zen Succulent.